Aberration-corrected transmission electron microscopy: Prototypes

-The benefit of the scanning transmission electron microscope (STEM) and its potentional for high-resolution imaging had been investigated by Albert Crewe.
+The benefit of the scanning transmission electron microscope (STEM) and its potential for high-resolution imaging had been investigated by Albert Crewe.
 He investigated the need for a brighter electron source in the microscope, positing that cold field emission guns would be feasible.
 Through this and other iterations, Crewe was able to improve the resolution of the STEM from 30 Ångstroms (Å) down to 2.5 Å. Crewe's work made it possible to visualize individual atoms for the first time.

 Crewe filed patents for electron aberration correctors, but could never get functioning prototypes.

 In the early efforts to correct aberrations, low voltage electrostatic correctors were explored.
 These correctors used electrostatic lenses to manipulate the electron beam.
 The advantage of low voltage systems was their reduced chromatic aberration, as the energy spread of the electrons was lower at reduced voltages.
 Researchers found that by carefully designing these electrostatic elements, they could correct some of the spherical and chromatic aberrations that plagued early electron microscopes.
 These early correctors were crucial in understanding the behavior of electron optics and provided a stepping stone toward more sophisticated correction techniques.